 There are some who claim to teach so-called ‘pristine’ Pure Land Buddhism.
 Below are some of their many misconceptions in five of their books, as hereby clarified.
+The books are not named, to prevent readers from being further confused by them.

 Is is so that the 18th vow of Amituofo is his only fundamental vow?
 No, as all of his 48 vows are fundamental, working together, including the 19th and 20th vows, for guiding and receiving beings to his Pure Land.